-This is the first of a three-part series on the history of fatigue analysis.
+This is the first of a four-part series on the history of fatigue analysis.
 It has been adapted from the upcoming Ph.D. dissertation of VEXTEC’s Robert McDaniels.
 You can read Part 2 here.

 Isaac Newton wrote to Robert Hooke “If I have seen further, it is because I have stood on the shoulders of giants.”
 Since the first research on metal fatigue began in the 18th century, a very large number of researchers from all over the world have contributed to the knowledge base that has been amassed.
 Some workers have contributed to the characterization of fatigue failures, the discovery of the mechanisms of fatigue, and the testing of materials.
 Other researchers have contributed by adding to the theoretical and mathematical models that allow us to make predictions about how components will behave in the future when subjected to periodic loading under different conditions.
 Fatigue research is truly a multidisciplinary field that incorporates: